mitre/saf/README.md

 See the wiki for more information on [template files](https://github.com/mitre/saf/wiki/Validation-with-Thresholds).

 ```
 generate threshold            Generate a compliance template for "saf validate threshold".
                               Default output states that you must have your current
                               control counts or better (More Passes and/or less
                               Fails/Skips/Not Applicable/No Impact/Errors)

-  OPTIONS
+  USAGE
+    $ saf generate threshold -i <hdf-json> -o <threshold-yaml> [-h] [-e] [-c]

+  FLAGS
     -c, --generateControlIds        Validate control IDs have the correct severity
                                     and status
     -e, --exact                     All counts should be exactly the same when
-                              validating not just less than or greater than
+                                    validating, not just less than or greater than
+    -h, --help                      Show CLI help.
-    -i, --input               Input HDF JSON file
+    -i, --input=<hdf-json>          (required) Input HDF JSON File
-    -o, --output              Output threshold YAML file
+    -o, --output=<threshold-yaml>   (required) Output Threshold YAML File

-	EXAMPLE
+  EXAMPLES
-  	saf generate threshold -i rhel7-results.json -e -c -o output.yaml
+    $ saf generate threshold -i rhel7-results.json -e -c -o output.yaml
 ```

 #### Spreadsheet (csv/xlsx) to InSpec

 You can use `saf generate spreadsheet2inspec_stub` to generate an InSpec profile stub from a spreadsheet file.

 ```
 generate spreadsheet2inspec_stub              Generate an InSpec profile stub from a CSV STIGs or CIS XLSX benchmarks

 USAGE
   $ saf generate spreadsheet2inspec_stub -i, --input=<XLSX or CSV> -o, --output=FOLDER